How is Evidence used in the Programme?

 Replanning, broadening the intervention, or referral for more in-depth assessment and treatment.

-It will be evident from the above that the programme is evidence-based.
-Both assessment and evaluation are integral to test teaching, as part of a process of action research focused on establishing whether the programme is effective.
+It will be evident from the above that our individualised learning programmes (ILP’s) are evidence-based.
+Both assessment and evaluation are integral to test teaching, as part of a process of action research focused on establishing whether each child’s programme is effective.